 For the purpose of maintaining global peace and security, the export of goods and the transfer of technology that could be utilized for the development or production of weapons of mass destruction, conventional weapons, etc. are strictly controlled under an international framework for security export controls ("International Export Control Regimes").
-Japan is also implementing security export controls consistent with the same framework under the "Foreign Exchange and Foreign Trade Act".
+Japan is also implementing security export controls consistent with the same framework under the Foreign Exchange and Foreign Trade Act.

-Following the stipulation to "comply with all laws and regulations" in the Fujitsu Way Code of Conduct, we are thoroughly working to implement our Security Export Control policy in line with not only Japan's "Foreign Exchange and Foreign Trade Act", but also the U.S.'s extraterritorial "Export Administration Regulations" (EAR).
+Following the stipulation to "comply with all laws and regulations" in the Fujitsu Way Code of Conduct, we are thoroughly working to implement our Security Export Control policy in line with not only Japan's Foreign Exchange and Foreign Trade Act, but also the U.S.'s extraterritorial Export Administration Regulations (EAR).

-Fujitsu has established a system by which our President is the designated Chief Export Control Officer for the company and the "Security Export Control Office" in the "Legal, Compliance and Intellectual Property Unit" is the designated organization in charge.
+Fujitsu has established a system by which our President is the designated Chief Export Control Officer for the company and the Security Export Control Office in the Legal, Compliance and Intellectual Property Unit is the designated organization in charge.
 Product classification and transaction screening (of end use and end users) is performed by this office for all export of goods and overseas transfer of technology, so that the export of goods or transfer of technology will not happen without export licenses required by governments.
 Furthermore, the above Security Export Control policy requires us to issue a prompt report in the event of a legal violation.
 In terms of business execution, we strive for strict management to prevent any acts that could lead to non-compliance with export control laws, keeping close touch with the Ministry of Economy, Trade and Industry as the competent authorities for security export control in Japan.
 In order to maintain an appropriate level of export controls, we conduct annual export control audits and provide export controls training for executives and employees.
-In FY2016, we conducted regular internal audits of 30 in-house departments, assessed the appropriateness of internal operations, and provided guidance for making improvements.
+In FY2017, we conducted regular internal audits of 30 in-house departments, assessed the appropriateness of internal operations, and provided guidance for making improvements.

 Fujitsu also offers guidance to Group companies inside and outside Japan for developing frameworks for security export controls and tailoring in-house rules, provides in-house export control training and audits, and annually organizes the gathering of Group companies to exchange mutually beneficial information.
-In FY2016, we offered an e-learning course to all employees of the Group's 64 companies in Japan, and a total of approximately 44,000 employees took the course.
-The Security Export Control Office also visited 7 Group companies in East Asia and Southeast Asia for the purpose of audits, training, and strengthening of frameworks for security export controls.
+In FY2017, the Security Export Control Office visited 6 Group companies in East Asia and Southeast Asia for the purpose of audits, training, and strengthening of frameworks for security export controls.
 Since FY2013, the Office has also been developing an e-learning training course covering security export controls in 20 languages for Group companies located across the globe.